kukuu/AGILITY/README.md

 Much of this responsibility falls to the traditional role of the Dvelopment Manager.

 The Development or Engineering Manager exhibits the principles and practices of Lean-Agile leadership.
-Coaching Scrum teams to deliver effectively, at a sustainable pace, Coaching Scrum teams to use agile engineering practices such as automated builds and TDD.
+Coaching Scrum teams to deliver effectively, at a sustainable pace, coaching Scrum teams, and as Advisor to use agile engineering practices such as automated builds and TDD.

-Further, the Manager has responsibility for the coaching and career development of direct reports, takes responsibility for eliminating impediments, actively evolves the systems in which all knowledge workers operate, takes subtle control in assigning individuals to teams, participates in defining and administering compensation, benefilts and promotions, evaluate performance, including team input and corrective actions, serves as an Agile coach and Advisor to Agile Teams,  remains close enough to the team to add value and to be competent, input into training and development strategy, organising training and themed dev community months/internal developer conferences.
+Further, the Manager  takes responsibility for eliminating impediments, actively evolves the systems in which all knowledge workers operate, takes subtle control in assigning individuals to teams, participates in defining and administering compensation, benefilts and promotions, evaluate performance, including team input and corrective actions, remains close enough to the team to add value and to be competent, input into training and development strategy, organising training and themed dev community months/internal developer conferences.